microsoft/TypeScript-Handbook/pages/Enums.md

 }
 ```

-Const enums are can only use constant enum expressions and unlike regular enums they are completely removed during compilation.
+Const enums can only use constant enum expressions and unlike regular enums they are completely removed during compilation.
-Const enum members are inlined at use sites (it is possible since const enums cannot have computed members).
+Const enum members are inlined at use sites.
+This is possible since const enums cannot have computed members.

 ```ts
 const enum Directions {